semliki/swichr/README.md

 It's pretty much just a .Xresources file with some extra jazz.
 You can use whatever variable names, but be aware that you'll also have to change them in the script itself.

 The two variables `hl` and `na` correspond to highlight and inactive.
 These options are really only for window manager configurations (or whatever else you might like to use them for).

+The variables `icbs`, `icfr`, and `icbk` correspond to icon colors.
+See the [example template](https://github.com/illumni/swichr/blob/master/templates/example-template) for more information.

 The `Wall` variable in the header corresponds to the wallpaper for the colorscheme.
 You don't have to use paths for this, as the paths will be configured in the script.